Scapular Dip

 • Focusing only on the Concentric or Eccentric phase

-• Using external force for support - resistance bands, a partner or a step
+• Using external force for support - resistance bands, a partner, or a step

 • Regressing to an easier variation/exercise